Kingxukai/linux/Documentation/driver-api/dpll.rst

       ``DPLL_A_PIN_PARENT_ID``         attr parent dpll device id
-      ``DPLL_A_PIN_DIRECTION``         attr requested direction of a pin ``DPLL_A_PIN_PRIO``              attr requested priority of pin on the dpll device
+      ``DPLL_A_PIN_DIRECTION``         attr requested direction of a pin ``DPLL_A_PIN_PRIO``              attr requested priority of pin on the woke dpll device
-      ``DPLL_A_PIN_STATE``             attr requested state of pin on the dpll device
+      ``DPLL_A_PIN_STATE``             attr requested state of pin on the woke dpll device
     ``DPLL_A_PIN_PARENT_PIN``          nested attr for each parent pin configuration request
       ``DPLL_A_PIN_PARENT_ID``         attr parent pin id